officelearn/azure-docs.sv-se/articles/data-factory/connector-dynamics-ax.md

 ---
-title: Kopiera data från Dynamics AX med hjälp av Azure Data Factory
+title: Copy data from Dynamics AX
-description: Lär dig hur du kopierar data från Dynamics AX till mottagar data lager som stöds med hjälp av en kopierings aktivitet i en Azure Data Factory pipeline.
+description: Learn how to copy data from Dynamics AX to supported sink data stores by using a copy activity in an Azure Data Factory pipeline.
 services: data-factory
 documentationcenter: ''
 author: linda33wj